Japan Heritage: A Feast for the Senses in Gifu, the Land with Ties to Oda Nobunaga

 The venue, Osaka Tenmangu Shrine, is conveniently located, just a short walk from JR Osaka Tenmangu Station and Osaka Metro Minami-morimachi Station.

-Tenjin: The deity of learning, also known as the historical figure of Sugawara no Michizane, a Heian-period poet and scholar.
+This shrine is dedicated to Tenjin, the deity of learning, also known as the historical figure of Sugawara no Michizane, a Heian-period poet and scholar, who deeply loved plum blossoms.

 Osaka Tenmangu Shrine